Verifying MSO Predictions

 Remove Unwanted Traces From the New Graph

-Next, bring up the graph's properties by selecting it and pressing Ctrl+G. Choose Data, Measurement Groups and uncheck all traces except the one for the MLP of the Alternative 4 configuration.
-This is shown below.
+Next, bring up the graph's properties by selecting it and pressing Ctrl+G. Choose Measurement Groups under Trace Data Types.
+Uncheck all traces except the one for the MLP of the Alternative 4 configuration, then press Apply.
+The result is shown below.

 Add the Verification Trace to the New Graph

-Now choose Data, Measurements.
+Now choose Measurements under Trace Data Types.
 The verification_data.txt file that we imported will appear in the list as shown below.

 Give the Traces Descriptive Names

 When adding graph traces, MSO's automatic trace naming usually doesn't name the traces exactly as we'd like.
 Let's fix that now.
-In the Data View, select each trace of the newly created graph and press F2 to edit its name.
-The image below shows the before and after conditions of a possible choice for trace renaming.
+Under Trace Properties, select each trace and press F2 to edit its name.
+Rename MLP to Predicted MLP and Meas: verification_data.txt to Measured MLP.
+The result is shown below.

 Give the Verification Trace an Offset if Needed